Touring Israel

 Basic insurance (CDW) provides for the personal participation of the driver in the amount not exceeding $ 1000 It is this amount that is blocked on the driver's card and returned if the car is delivered safe and sound.
 The return period is about a month.
 Be sure to consider this point if you decide to rent a car, so as not to be left without money in a foreign country.

-Therefore, when receiving a car for rent, it makes sense to consider the option of obtaining additional insurance with unlimited coverage for any insured event.
+Therefore, when receiving a rented car, it makes sense to consider the option of obtaining additional insurance with unlimited coverage for any insured event.

 All fines received by the rental company will then be charged to the renter's credit card.